toaranotdev/llk/README.md

 # Compiling
 - Feel free to open any issues, regardless of it's potential stupidity, because at the end of the day I'm also a dumbass xd
+- Please note that this is linking agaisnt shared Qt libraries.
+If you want static linking, set ``-DCMAKE_PREFIX_PATH`` to where the static library is located

 ## Windows
 - Go to [Qt's website](https://www.qt.io/) and download the online installer